Need help now?

 Mental health supports for Indigenous students

-• Hope for Wellness Help Line provides immediate mental health counselling and crisis intervention to all indigenous peoples in English, French, Cree, Ojibway or Inuktitut upon request.
-1-855-242-3310
+• Hope for Wellness Help Line provides immediate mental health counselling and crisis intervention to all Indigenous peoples.
+Support is provided on the phone or online in English and French.
+Telephone support is also available upon request in Cree, Ojibway (Anishinaabemowin) and Inuktitut.

-• The Métis Nation of Ontario (MNO) offers a 24-hour Mental Health and Addictions Crisis Line with culturally specific mental health and addiction supports for adults, youth, and families in Ontario in both English and French, please call: 1-877-767-7572
+• The Métis Nation of Ontario offers a 24-hour mental health and addictions crisis line with culturally specific mental health and addiction supports for adults, youth, and families in Ontario in both English and French.

 Resources to help you support your mental health